Vitalos logo

 High

-Total serum calcium reflects the amount of calcium in the blood, essential for bone strength, muscle contraction, and nerve function.
+Total serum calcium is the sum of ionized and bound calcium in the blood, important for bone health and bodily functions.
+This test measures that total.

 Biochemistry